ArseniLaputska/Chat/README.md

 # Chat
-Chat app with login function.
+Chat app.
-Using Firebase to connect people, also applied frameworks and some pods.
-Take an experiance with CocoaPods.
+Using Firebase for implement chat login, to connect people, to store messages and also applied frameworks.
+Handle with CocoaPods.